SparkPost/support-docs/support/tech-resources/custom-bounce-domain.md

 By creating a custom bounce domain, you can customize the address that is used for the Return-Path header, which denotes the destination for out-of-band bounces.
 This bounce domain overrides the default Return-Path (also known as the envelope FROM) value of "sparkpostmail.com" for all emails sent.

-You can set up a customer bounce domain in different ways outlined below:
+You can set up a custom bounce domain in the different ways outlined below:

 ### Recommended Option - Strict Alignment Subdomain